In the name of Allāh, ar-Raḥmān (the Most Merciful), Ar-Raḥīm (The Bestower of Mercy).

 “the worshipper of Allāh”

-* And if the person was formerly a practising Christian, they repeat:
+* And if the person was a Christian, they repeat:

-A new Muslim is informed that by uttering this testimony they have affirmed what they already believed in their heart, is now a Muslim and one of our brothers/sisters.
+A new Muslim is informed that by uttering this testimony they have affirmed what they already believed in their heart, and they are now a Muslim and a brother or sister to us.

 In most cases, this is an emotional step for any person and can be overwhelming, so it is important to offer words of encouragement, and celebration and make sincere supplication for them in a language that they understand.

-In the future, the new Muslim may require a certificate for official documents or for travelling, so again the presence of a male/female representative of the Masjid community is a good step to take.
+In the future, the new Muslim may require a certificate for official documents, for traveling, for marriage etc… so again the presence of a masjid representative is a good step to take.

 What do you need to teach them first?